An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Standalone functions

-Standalone library functions always return a value and are therefore used in contexts that expect a value, such as in the right-hand side of a variable declaration (variable) or assignment (set), either on their own or within a more complex expression.
+Standalone library functions always return a value and are therefore used in contexts that expect a value, such as in the right-hand side of a variable declaration or a set assignment, either on their own or within a more complex expression.
 All standalone library functions require at least one argument to be passed in brackets, corresponding to the parameters defined for that function.

 unicode

-Function unicode converts a Unicode value (expressed as an integer value in decimal or hexadecimal notation) into a string of a single character.
+Function unicode converts a Unicode (codepoint) value expressed as an integer value in decimal or hexadecimal notation, or as any expression evaluating to an Int, into a string of a single character.
 For example:

 +function heartsname(parameter definitions) returns StringTypereturn unicode(0x2665)expressionend function